Skip to content

 In June, when Mayor Daniel Lurie used Ingleside as the backdrop to announce his upzoning plan, District 11 Supervisor Chyanne Chen took to social media to criticize the proposal, citing the 1601 Ocean Ave. development project as an example of development done wrong.

-Chen said projects that require the demolition of existing buildings fuel the displacement of tenants since there is not an adequate safety net.
+Chen said projects that require the demolition of existing buildings fuel the displacement of tenants since there is no adequate safety net.
 She also critiqued the low number of units large enough for families.

 "In our district, where many families and multi-generational households reside, projects such as these do little to serve the housing needs in our local communities," Chen wrote at the time.